CloudNSci/cloudnsci-guides/CloudNSci-Refinery-Protocol-1_0.md

 ## Launching refinery processes

 The marketplace will launch a new instance of a refinery as a stand-alone process whenever needed.
-This may happen when the first data refining request targeted to the refinery arrives or whem another concurrently running instance is needed to handle heavy load.
+This may happen when the first data refining request targeted to the refinery arrives or when another concurrently running instance is needed to handle heavy load.
 The launch command for the refinery process must be specified by the refinery provider for each offered data refining service type.
-Thus, providers can create multiple types of data refining services that are based on the same refinery module by giving different the launch command parameters.
+Thus, providers can create multiple types of data refining services that are based on the same refinery module by giving different launch command parameters.

 When a refinery process is successfully started, it must write the following line to stdout, wherein protocolVersion is the version of the CNS-RP protocol supported by the refinery.